matthiasn/talk-transcripts/Hickey_Rich/HammockDrivenDev-mostly-text.md

 [Time 0:10:38]

 ```
-slide title: State the Probem
+slide title: State the Problem

 + Say it somehow
   + out loud in conversation